AlRezz/edu-ai-challenge-2025/2/result.md

-Title:
-Logout Button Unresponsive on Safari

-Description:
-QA has identified an issue where the Logout button does not function in the Safari browser.
-When users attempt to log out, clicking the button yields no response—no session termination, no redirection, and no visible error message.
-This behavior appears to be limited to Safari, as the logout functionality works as expected in other browsers such as Chrome and Firefox.

-Steps to Reproduce:

-Open the application in the Safari browser.

-Log in using valid credentials.

-Navigate to any screen where the Logout button is available.

-Click the Logout button.

-Observe the behavior.

-Expected vs Actual Behavior:

-Expected Behavior:
-Clicking the Logout button should terminate the user's session and redirect them to the login screen or homepage.
-Optionally, a visual confirmation or message should appear.

-Actual Behavior:
-Clicking the Logout button has no effect.
-The user remains logged in, and there is no feedback, redirection, or error.

-Environment (if known):

-Browser: Safari (confirmed on versions 14.x and 15.x)

-Operating System: macOS Big Sur, macOS Monterey

-Other Browsers Tested: Chrome and Firefox (Logout works as expected)

-Severity or Impact:
-High – A critical function (logout) is not working in Safari.
-This may lead to security risks, session persistence issues, and poor user experience for Safari users.
+h2.
+Title
+Logout button doesn’t work on Safari

+h2.
+Description
+The QA team reported that the *Logout* button does not respond when clicked in the *Safari* browser.
+Users remain logged in with no feedback or redirection.
+This issue is specific to Safari; logout works normally in Chrome and Firefox.

+h2.
+Steps to Reproduce
+# Open the application in the *Safari* browser
+# Log in using valid credentials
+# Navigate to any page where the *Logout* button is visible
+# Click the *Logout* button
+# Observe the behavior

+h2.
+Expected vs Actual Behavior
+*Expected Behavior:*
+* Clicking *Logout* should end the user session
+* The user should be redirected to the login or homepage
+* Optional visual confirmation should appear

+*Actual Behavior:*
+* Clicking *Logout* does nothing
+* User remains logged in
+* No feedback or redirect

+h2.
+Environment (if known)
+* Browser: Safari (versions 14.x, 15.x)
+* Operating System: macOS Big Sur, Monterey
+* Other browsers tested: Chrome, Firefox (working as expected)
+* Application version: _[Insert version/build]_

+h2.
+Severity or Impact
+*High* — Logout is a critical security and UX function.
+Failure to log out on Safari risks session persistence and user frustration.
+Markdown Syntax
+markdown
+Copy
+Edit
+## Title
+Logout button doesn’t work on Safari

+## Description
+The QA team reported that the **Logout** button does not respond when clicked in the **Safari** browser.
+Users remain logged in with no feedback or redirection.
+This issue is specific to Safari; logout works normally in Chrome and Firefox.

+## Steps to Reproduce
+1. Open the application in the **Safari** browser
+2. Log in using valid credentials
+3. Navigate to any page where the **Logout** button is visible
+4. Click the **Logout** button
+5. Observe the behavior

+## Expected vs Actual Behavior

+**Expected Behavior:**
+- Clicking **Logout** should end the user session
+- The user should be redirected to the login or homepage
+- Optional visual confirmation should appear

+**Actual Behavior:**
+- Clicking **Logout** does nothing
+- User remains logged in
+- No feedback or redirect

+## Environment (if known)
+- Browser: Safari (versions 14.x, 15.x)
+- Operating System: macOS Big Sur, Monterey
+- Other browsers tested: Chrome, Firefox (working as expected)
+- Application version: _[Insert version/build]_

+## Severity or Impact
+**High** — Logout is a critical security and UX function.
+Failure to log out on Safari risks session persistence and user frustration.